Beginning in the 2017-18 academic year, the University enacted bus schedule changes.

-The new schedule expands bus service to late-night programming in the Student Union on the weekends as well as to local eating, shopping and entertainment venues.
-The new schedule continues a successful pilot program from last year that provides on-campus students with Saturday night bus service to entertainment areas on Walden Avenue, including the Galleria Mall.
+The changed schedule expands bus service to late-night programming in the Student Union on the weekends as well as to local eating, shopping and entertainment venues.
+The schedule continues a successful pilot program from 2016-2017 that provides on-campus students with Saturday night bus service to entertainment areas on Walden Avenue, including the Galleria Mall.

-Changes to the bus schedule also include the discontinuation of bus service that ran from 9 p.m. to 2 a.m. between UB’s North Campus Residence Halls and the South campus on Fridays and Saturdays.
-An expanded service will be available during those hours for students and staff needing transportation between the Silverman Library on the North Campus and the South Campus.
-The shuttle that will be used for this route holds 25 passengers — half the capacity of Stampede buses.
-There is no option for standing.
-The university will monitor the shuttle to ensure it is used for its intended purpose.
+Changes to the bus schedule also include the discontinuation of bus service that ran after 9:30 p.m. between UB’s North Campus Residence Halls and the South campus on Fridays and Saturdays.
+After 9:30 p.m. a service running every half hour will be available for students and staff needing transportation between the Silverman Library on the North Campus and the South Campus.
+The university will monitor the service to ensure it is used for its intended purpose.

 The health and safety of students and their educational development, especially those new to our campus, is among the university’s highest priorities.
 The university is committed to providing accessible safe transportation to our students, as well as educating our students about healthy behaviors.

-No, the changes to the 2017-18 schedule is a modification to an existing service and does not decrease the level of service to students.
-In fact, the university is expanding some of its bus service: Bus service will still be available for students who travel at night for work or study, and the new schedule will expand bus service to entertainment venues to offer students alternatives to weekend parties
+No, the changes made in 2017-18 is a modification to an existing service and does not decrease the level of service to students.
+In fact, the university expanded some of its bus service: Bus service will still be available for students who travel at night for work or study, and the new schedule expands bus service to entertainment venues to offer students alternatives to weekend parties

-The schedule changes are posted on UB’s parking and transportation website as well as the MyUB website.
-UB’s parking and transportation administration will also communicate the changes directly to students through various student groups, including the Residence Hall Association and the Student Association.
-Residence hall advisors will also communicate these changes to students.
+Schedule changes are posted on UB’s parking and transportation website as well as the MyUB website.
+UB’s parking and transportation administration also communicates changes directly to students through various student groups, including the Residence Hall Association and the Student Association.
+Residence hall advisors also communicate these changes to students.

 Yes.
 Each year UB evaluates university operations and services based on feedback from the UB and local community, and that includes feedback from students.